osaukko/TextPaint64/README.md

 ## How do I get set up? ##

 This application is made by using Qt framework.
-Qt version 5.x is recommended but application should compile without problems with Qt 4.x versions as .
+Qt version 5.x is recommended but application should compile without problems with Qt 4.x versions as well.

 ### Building in Linux ###